Last Updated on

 Drying them outside the back door or in the garage is a smart idea – you might need an electrical extension.

-You should have your fan on a low speed which will essentially take a few hours to dry your shoes.
+You should have your fan on low speed which will essentially take a few hours to dry your shoes.

 This method can also work with durable leather and strong suede shoes but the process will take an overall longer time.